lujiefsi/CrashTuner/HowToReproduce.md

 # To reproduce bugs in docker

-Our experiment implemented on only one VM(our VM:[1 or 4 kernal, 8GB RAM, 50GB Disk]) with three docker instance as distribute node run on it, so **it will take about 10min to reproduce a bug,** a better VM will accelerate the experiment.
+In our artifacts, to simplify the setup process, we conduct the experiments on one VM (our VM:[1 or 4 kernal, 8GB RAM, 50GB Disk]) with three docker instance as distribute node run on it.
+So **it will take about 10min to reproduce a bug,**.
+The performance can be significantly improved in a real distributed environment.
 #### 0. Environment
 **We only tested on an ubuntu 18.04 VM with `sudo` privilege.**
 You need to install docker first, see [https://docs.docker.com/install/linux/docker-ce/ubuntu/](https://docs.docker.com/install/linux/docker-ce/ubuntu/ "docker install") or [https://phoenixnap.com/kb/how-to-install-docker-on-ubuntu-18-04](https://phoenixnap.com/kb/how-to-install-docker-on-ubuntu-18-04 "docker install").

-#### 1. clone git && cd CrashTuner
+#### 1. Clone CrashTuner
 `git clone https://github.com/lujiefsi/CrashTuner.git && cd CrashTuner && chmod +x ./*.sh`

-**Keep your work area in CrashTuner directory.**
+**The CrashTuner directory is your working directory.**
-#### 2. pull latest docker from docker hub
+#### 2. Pull latest docker from docker hub
 `sudo docker pull lczxxx123/disreproduce:v0.8.11 `
-#### 3. Reproduce all bugs one time
+#### 3. Reproduce all bugs
 Each bugs may take a long time(about 10 mins) to reproduce `sudo ./reproduce.sh`
 #### 4. Reproduce a single bug